-- Allow the children to decorate their bedroom in some small way.
+- Allow the children to decorate their bedrooms in some small way.

 - Decorate gingerbread houses – buy a kit and enjoy this activity together.
 We saved Halloween candy for this purpose.

 - Sleep under the tree movie night – the boys slept under the tree one night the week before Christmas and the girls another night.
-They received the gift of new pajamas / loungewear on that night.
-When they are little, you can let them fall asleep under the tree then tuck them back in bed so they will sleep well all night.
+They received the gift of new pajamas/loungewear on that night.
+When they are little, you can let them fall asleep under the tree and then tuck them back in bed so they will sleep well all night.
 You could also sleep under the tree with them for a special memory.